Trump Administration Poised to Collide With Russia Over Syrian Chemical Weapons

 Speaking before a Security Council meeting on chemical weapons in Syria, Nikki Haley, the U.S. Ambassador to the United Nations, said she was hopeful the council “could move forward” with the resolution.

 “You are either for chemical weapons or you’re against it,” Haley said following a closed door Security Council discussion on Syria’s chemical weapons.
-“How much longer is Russia going to continue to babysit and make excuses for the Syrian regime.
+“How much longer is Russia going to continue to babysit and make excuses for the Syrian regime?
 People have died by being suffocated to death.
 That’s barbaric.”

 She didn’t have to wait long.
-Asked whether Moscow would block the measure, Russia’s deputy U.N. envoy Vladimir Safronkov bluntly told reporters Friday: “Yes…if it is tabled, we will veto it.”
+Asked whether Moscow would block the measure, Russia’s deputy U.N. envoy Vladimir Safronkov bluntly told reporters Friday: “Yes… if it is tabled, we will veto it.”

 The move comes as U.N.-brokered talks on Syria’s political future are underway in Geneva.
 The U.N.’s chief Syria envoy, Staffan de Mistura, is trying to nail down an agreement to end the country’s nearly six-year-long civil conflict, which has left hundreds of thousands of dead and driven millions of Syrian refugees into neighboring countries and Europe.